tomtominator/Toms-Lathe-and-Saw/Pens.md

 <img src="BolivianCoffeewoodCatPen.jpg" height="900" width="600">

-I made this pen for one of my teachers whose chemistry class I learned a lot from.
+I made this pen for one of my chemistry teachers.
 She loves cats so I chose this kit combined with the Bolivian Coffeewood.
-I chose that wood because I thought it looked the most cat-like out of what I had to choose from.
+I chose that wood because I thought it looked the most cat-like out of what I had.
 I think it looks like a tabby.

 ### Eucalyptus Cuban Pen